Daniel Rodriguez (fighter)

 Daniel Rodriguez (born December 31, 1986) is an American mixed martial artist who currently competes in the Welterweight division of the Ultimate Fighting Championship.
 A professional since 2015, Rodriguez has also competed in Bellator, King of the Cage, and Combate Americas.
-As of November 18, 2025, he is #15 in the UFC welterweight rankings.
+As of August 8, 2026, he is #15 in the Meta UFC welterweight rankings.

 Background

-According to Rodriguez, he grew up in Los Angeles in a gang affiliated family, alternating between the hood and jail system while continuously getting into fights in both.
+According to Rodriguez, he grew up in Los Angeles jail system while continuously getting into fights in both.
+Rodriguez estimates to have taken part in nearly 200 street fights, in which he claims to be undefeated.
 Without any sports background, Rodriguez began training boxing and eventually mixed martial arts in his mid-twenties.

 Mixed martial arts career

 Early career

 Rodriguez compiled a 7–0 amateur record as a Welterweight from late 2013 to 2015.
 Rodriguez later began his professional career in 2015, competing mainly in Combate Americas, with a one off fight at Bellator 170.
 Eventually racking up an 8–1 record, he competed on Dana White's Contender Series 22, however he did not earn a UFC contract through his unanimous decision win against Rico Farrington.
+According to Rodriguez, he was arrested and held in jail on a DUI charge shortly before his Contender Series fight and cites the moment as a turning point in his behavior, where he chose to prioritize his career over reckless behavior.
 Afterwards, he won the Smash Global Welterweight Championship, before he was given a UFC contract.